Raagh/angular-karma_test-explorer/README.md

 - Shows a failed test's log when the test is selected in the explorer.
 - Detects configuration changes and reload tests automatically.
 - Allows configuring: Angular project path, karma.conf path, default project name for multiple projects inside one root.
+- Support multi-root workspaces(only one angular app per workspace).

 ## Getting started